abakedapplepie/RealDeviceMap-tools/README.md

 Example spawn report for a local nest.

-#### New feature - generate a spawn report for all nests
+#### Generate a spawn report for all nests
-In the settings menu, a new button is available to create a report for all nests in your current map bounds.
+In the settings menu, a button is available to create a report for all nests in your current map bounds.
 Make sure you import nest polygons first!

 ![Example spawn report](assets/example-all-nests-report.png?raw=true)